EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the moisture stress for cTau based on temperature stressor function of CASA &amp; Potter
+Effect of soil moisture on decomposition rates based on the GSI approach.

 **Parameters**
 - **Fields**